Overview and eligibility

 Migrant Worker status

-The type of LFS award you are entitled to will be dependant on when the Migrant Worker status is granted.
+The type of Leeds Bursary award you are entitled to will be dependent on when the Migrant Worker status is granted.

 If you are granted Migrant Worker status by the Student Loans Company at the start of the academic year then you will be eligible to receive your award as either cash, an accommodation discount, or a tuition fee discount.

-If at the beginning of the year you are considered an EU student by the Student Loans Company, and subsequently are reassessed as a Migrant Worker, you will receive your LFS award as a tuition fee discount for the full academic year.
+If at the beginning of the year you are considered an EU student by the Student Loans Company (i.e. only entitled to receive a Tuition Fees Loan, not a Maintenance Loan), and subsequently are reassessed as a Migrant Worker, you will receive your Leeds Bursary award as a tuition fee discount for the full academic year.

 Students with full/partial fee waivers

-If your School has awarded you a full or partial fee waiver (for whatever reason, usually this would only apply to students repeating a year with mitigating circumstances) your Leeds Financial Support award would be pro-rated.
-For example if you have been awarded a 60% fee waiver your Leeds Financial Support award would be 40% of the applicable full-fee award.
-If in a previous academic year you received a pro-rated overpayment of Leeds Financial Support due to your fee charge being reduced after payment, this would be taken in consideration when calculating your pro-rated Leeds Financial Support entitlement for the current year.
+If your School has awarded you a full or partial fee waiver (for whatever reason, usually this would only apply to students repeating a year with mitigating circumstances) your Leeds Bursary award would be pro-rated.
+For example if you have been awarded a 60% fee waiver your Leeds Bursary award would be 40% of the applicable full-fee award.
+If in a previous academic year you received a pro-rated overpayment of Leeds Bursary due to your fee charge being reduced after payment, this would be taken in consideration when calculating your pro-rated Leeds Bursary entitlement for the current year.

-If you are in receipt of a means-tested UG scholarship
+If you are in receipt of a Means-Tested Undergraduate scholarship

-If you are receiving a Means-Tested Undergraduate Scholarship then you are not eligible to receive an award from the Leeds Financial Support scheme.
+If you are receiving a Means-Tested Undergraduate Scholarship then you are not eligible to receive an award from the Leeds Bursary scheme.

-There are certain instances where you will not be eligible to receive a bursary award.
+There are certain instances where you will not be eligible to receive a Leeds Bursary award.
 These are: